tis-innovation-park/IoT-Integreen/README.md

 Content:

-- progs - some useful programs
-- progs/spark/HackathonLuNa - some Spark code examples by Charalampos Doukas
+- spark/HackathonLuNa - some Spark code examples by Charalampos Doukas
 - integreen folder - API usage examples (cmds.txt) of InTeGreen, Bz's open Intelligent Traffic System (ITS)
 - servioticy folder - various content for using ServIoTicy, a popular Internet